-Furthermore, our convertible quotations provide further details about contestable and non-contestable works along with a link to our alternative providers register which allows customers to shop around when it comes to their new connection.
+Furthermore, our convertible quotations provide further details about contestable and noncontestable works along with a link to our alternative providers register which allows customers to shop around when it comes to their new connection.
 4.3.6 The charges for the Non-Contestable Works in a Convertible Quotation shall be comparable irrespective of whether an ICP or the DNO undertakes the Contestable Works.

 Our convertible quotations contain one price for the non-contestable works only, which is applicable irrespective of whether an ICP or Northern Powergrid undertakes the contestable works.
-The price for the non-contestableworks only is, therefore, identical regardless of whether the customer chooses to accept the non-contestable works only option or the contestable and non-contestable works option.
+Consequently, the price for the non-contestable works is identical regardless of whether the customer chooses to accept the non-contestable works only option or the contestable and non-contestable works option.

-4.5 Determining whether ICP can undertake assessment of POINT OF CONNECTION
+4.5 Determining whether an ICP can undertake assessment of the POINT OF CONNECTION